alexpichel/okb-gatsby/content/posts/2016-02-05--rapid/index.md

 #### BASED ON RESEARCH

 RAPID is the name given to BWI-provided software that was modified to meet the Portland Police Bureau specifications.
 The specifications were developed by analyzing best practices information from a wide number of transaction reporting systems in use at the time (2005-2007).
 The contract for RAPID was awarded to BWI through a competitive request for proposals in 2008.
 Since then, the RAPID name is now used in most instances where the BWI software is being used, including
 Maryland, Florida, Washington, DC, Michigan, and in Canada.
-Information on BWI is available at bwirapid.com.
+Information on BWI is available [here](http://bwirapid.com/index.php/products/bwi-rapid).

 #### FUNDING